Steve Mancha Special (1945-2011)

 INTERVIEWS ON CD

 Bill was a member of Mickey Nold's Sunday Consortium of guest DJ's that brought countless exclusive interviews to PCRL.
 These are the complete unique radio programmes broadcasted on PCRL over a 12 year period (many are no longer with us).
 They are in the main Motown related artistes or producers, complete with music.
 Full list scrolling below in the marque.
-If you would like your own copy on (2 CD/tape set) please e-mail us for more details.

 THE TEMPTATIONS (DENNIS EDWARDS)